zachshallbetter/LlamaHome/docs/FAQ.md

 ### How do I report bugs?

 1. Check existing issues
-2. Create new issue
+2. Create new issue with:
-3. Provide details:
    - Steps to reproduce
    - Expected behavior
    - Actual behavior